The Gambling Law Review: France

 vii Financial payment mechanisms

 Prior to using online gambling services, players are required by French regulation to open a player account.

 French regulations provide for specific rules for the funding of players' accounts, as well as for the reimbursement of funds to players.
 A player's account may only be credited by its holder or by the gaming operator either for winnings earned by the player or as a promotional offer.

-Provisioning of a player's account by its holder may only be carried out by means of regulated payment instruments issued by a duly authorised payment service provider (PSP), including payments by credit card, prepaid card, electronic money wallet and wire transfer.
+Provisioning of a player's account by its holder may only be carried out by means of payment instruments issued by a duly authorised payment service provider (PSP), including payments by credit card, prepaid card, electronic money wallet and wire transfer.

 The licensing process